onurtaskirancom/daruka-theme/README.md

 ---

-## 🆕 What's New in Version 1.1.1
+## 🆕 What's New in Version 1.2.0

+- **Enhanced TypeScript Support:** Added more detailed syntax highlighting for TypeScript functions, variables, and JSX/TSX elements.
+- **Improved React TypeScript Components:** Better readability with distinct colors for different code elements.
+- **Fixed White Text Issues:** Eliminated white text coloring in TypeScript files for a more consistent theme experience.

+## Previous Updates

+### Version 1.1.1
 - **Added Support for TypeScript:** Enhanced syntax highlighting for TypeScript-specific features like interfaces, types, generics, and more.

-- **Previous Version 1.1.0 Updates:**
+### Version 1.1.0
 - Added Support for PHP: Syntax highlighting for PHP-specific tags and variables.
 - Enhanced C# and Python Support: Improved readability for classes, variables, and functions.
 - Core Colors Refined: Focused on `#C4B9FE`, `#CE78B0`, and `#82AAFF` as the primary colors.

 ---